remotemeetup/ruby/issue_template.md

 ## Moderator(s)

-Ideally, you can have 1-4 moderators with some knowledge on the topic so they can answer questions in chat during the session.
+We recommend that you have 1-4 moderators with some knowledge on the topic so they can help with the chat Q&A during the session.
+Keep in mind also that you will have the ability to choose to turn off the Q&A during your presentation and open it at the end.
-Although it is recommended to have moderator(s), it is not mandatory.

-Moderator(s)?
+All moderator(s) subscribed to our Remote Meetup Go channel?

 - [ ] yes

-Name and contact:

-If you don't have moderators, and want volunteers, you can message in the [#remotemeetup] (https://gophers.slack.com/messages/remotemeetup/details/) slack channel in [Gophers slack](https://gophersinvite.herokuapp.com/)
+Enter the name of each moderator below so we can find them on the [#remotemeetup] (https://gophers.slack.com/messages/remotemeetup/details/) slack channel in [Gophers slack](https://gophersinvite.herokuapp.com/):